 The causes of addiction are as complex and multifaceted as the people who experience it.
 People develop substance use disorders for different reasons, but addiction often stems from a place of emptiness, dissatisfaction or trauma.
-Drugs and alcohol provide an escape from life’s hardships, and allow those struggling to forget their problems and find temporary solace.
+Drugs and alcohol provide an escape from life’s hardships and allow those struggling to forget their problems and find temporary solace.
 But there is no true satisfaction or safety in substance use.

 Recovery is an opportunity for people to reexamine their beliefs and live life in a new, more meaningful way.
-That search for meaning and greater purpose is in its essence a spiritual journey, though people can choose to describe it in different terms.
+That search for meaning and greater purpose is essentially a spiritual journey, though people can choose to describe it in different terms.
 By participating in spiritual activities throughout this formative time, individuals in recovery can build a solid foundation of meaning to fall back on in difficult times.

 The most common examples of structured spirituality in recovery are 12-step groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
 These programs outline a step-by-step process of spiritual transformation.

-- Admitting your powerlessness over drugs or alcohol.
+- Admitting your powerlessness over drugs or alcohol

-- Believing that a power greater than yourself can help you recover.
+- Believing that a power greater than yourself can help you recover

-- Making the decision to put your life in the hands of this greater power.
+- Making the decision to put your life in the hands of this greater power

-- Taking an honest, fearless moral inventory of yourself.
+- Taking an honest, fearless moral inventory of yourself

-- Admitting the wrongs you’ve committed to your higher power, yourself, and another human being.
+- Admitting the wrongs you’ve committed to your higher power, yourself, and another human being

 - Allowing yourself to be ready for your higher power to remove the wrongs you admitted to in the previous step.

-- Humbly asking your higher power to remove your shortcomings.
+- Humbly asking your higher power to remove your shortcomings

-- Making a list of all the persons you have harmed, and becoming willing to make amends with them.
+- Making a list of all the persons you have harmed, and becoming willing to make amends with them

 - Making amends with the people mentioned in the previous step, whenever possible.

-- Continuing to take a personal inventory and be willing to admit when you are wrong.
+- Continuing to take a personal inventory and be willing to admit when you are wrong

-- Improving your contact with your higher power through prayer, meditation and other spiritual practices.
+- Improving your contact with your higher power through prayer, meditation and other spiritual practices

-- Passing the lessons you’ve learned through the 12 steps on to other people struggling with substance use disorder and continuing to incorporate your new values into all that you do.
+- Passing the lessons you’ve learned through the 12 steps on to other people struggling with substance use disorder and continuing to incorporate your new values into all that you do

 Benefits of Spirituality in Recovery

 Spiritual practices can be beneficial to everyone, but they are particularly useful and vital for those in recovery.
-In many cases, the allure of drugs and alcohol as ways to cope with life’s difficulties can be nearly impossible to resist without a framework of meaning to fall back on.
+In many cases, the allure of drugs and alcohol as a way to cope with life’s difficulties can be nearly impossible to resist without a framework of meaning to fall back on.
 When you can make sense of suffering in a meaningful way and take constructive, healthy steps to work through hardships, you’re more likely to stay successful in recovery.

 Incorporating spiritual practices and principles into your recovery process can benefit you by: